 Besides increased risk for work injury, “springing forward” has also been linked to increased risk for auto accidents on the Monday following the annual time change.
 A study by the U.S National Highway and Safety Administration found a 17 percent increase in car accidents caused by fatigue resulting from spring Daylight Savings Time.

 Drs.
 Christopher Barnes and David Wagner conducted the study with assistance from organizational behavior doctoral candidates at Michigan State University.
 Findings have been published in the American Journal of Psychology.
-Daylight Savings Time this year begins on March 11th at 2:00 a.m. local time.
+Daylight Savings Time this year begins on Sunday, March 10th at 2:00 a.m. local time and will end on Sunday, November 3, 2019 at 2:00 a.m.

 If you are injured on the job contact your Louisiana workplace injury lawyer.